-Dr. Raj Upadya of Metropolitan Center for Complete Dentistry in East Hanover, New Jersey specializes in the treatment of complex dental problems including temporomandibular joint disorders (TMD).
+Dr. Raj Upadya of Metropolitan Center for Complete Dentistry in East Hanover, New Jersey, specializes in the treatment of complex dental problems including temporomandibular joint disorders (TMD).
 Most patients refer to temporomandibular joint pain and related issues as TMJ.

-Jaw popping is a common sign of TMJ disorder, however, it should be noted that jaw popping does not indicate TMJ dysfunction.
-There can be other reasons for jaw popping so be sure to seek a thorough diagnosis from a trained dentist in TMJ disorders before proceeding with treatment.
+Jaw popping is a common sign of TMJ disorder.
+However, it should be noted that jaw popping does not indicate TMJ dysfunction.
+There can be other reasons for jaw popping, so be sure to seek a thorough diagnosis from a trained dentist in TMJ disorders before proceeding with treatment.

-- Stress – emotional or physical including overuse of the jaw joints
+- Stress – emotional or physical, including overuse of the jaw joints

 - Improper alignment of the jaw joints or teeth